cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/Sheets.md

 Use `.sheet()` to code a native SwiftUI sheet that receives VoiceOver focus when opened.

-Use `AccessibilityFocusState` to send focus back to the trigger button that opened the sheet when the sheet is closed.
+Use `AccessibilityFocusState` and `.sheet(onDismiss:)` to send focus back to the trigger button that opened the sheet when the sheet is closed.

 Bugs: